linkeddatacenter/kees/README.md

 When this happens, machines can make decisions.
 Even when data are incomplete.
 The same concerns apply to the knowledge itself: to share knowledge we need a language that is understandable both for humans and machines.

-This is the source code repository for the KEES language profile specifications that is used to describe a knowledge configurations.
+The KEES open specifications provide the tools to describe a knowledge base and to make it tradeable and shareable.
+KEES is a Semantic Web Application.

-Semantic web agents and humans can use these specifications to populate, merge and share a domain specific knowledge base.
+A.I. and humans can use these specifications to populate, merge and endrich a domain specific knowledge base.

 See [KEES project presentation](https://docs.google.com/presentation/d/1mv9XO0Q9QFxSphWzT_68Q4aXd9sgqWoY7njomH8eaPQ/pub?start=false&loop=false&delayms=5000)